lumigo-io/opentelemetry-python-distro/README.md

 * `LUMIGO_SWITCH_OFF=true`: This option disables the Lumigo OpenTelemetry distro entirely; no instrumentation will be injected, no tracing data will be collected.
 * `LUMIGO_REPORT_DEPENDENCIES=false`: This option disables the built-in dependency reporting to Lumigo SaaS.
 For more information, refer to the [Automated dependency reporting](#automated-dependency-reporting) section.
 * `LUMIGO_AUTO_FILTER_EMPTY_SQS`: This option enables the automatic filtering of empty SQS messages from being sent to Lumigo SaaS.
 For more information, refer to the [Filtering out empty SQS messages](#filtering-out-empty-sqs-messages) section.
-* `LUMIGO_AUTO_FILTER_HTTP_ENDPOINTS_REGEX`: This option enables the automatic filtering of endpoints that match the supplied regular expressions.
+* `LUMIGO_AUTO_FILTER_HTTP_ENDPOINTS_REGEX`: This option enables the automatic filtering of endpoints that match the supplied regular expressions, refer to the [Filtering out HTTP endpoints](#filtering-out-http-endpoints) section.

 ### Execution Tags